Vanessa Quinones

 Vanessa Contenay-Quinones (born Vanessa Lydia Eve Contenay in Paris, France) is a London-based singer-songwriter from Paris.
-She is a member of the band Vanessa & The O's and is currently releasing solo records in collaboration with UK based duo Skeewiff as Vanessa Contenay-Quinones.
-She was also briefly known as Vanessa St. James in 2002–03 working with Brian Higgins and Nick Coler (as the duo Mr. Joshua) and Lou Reed.
+She is a member of the band Vanessa and the O's and is currently releasing solo records in collaboration with UK based duo Skeewiff, under the name Vanessa Contenay-Quinones.
+She was also briefly known as Vanessa St. James in 2002–03 working with Brian Higgins and Nick Coler (as the duo Mr. Joshua), and Lou Reed.

 Early life

-Contenay-Quinones is the daughter of Carmen Quinones, a painter from Lima, Peru and was influenced by a wide variety of music early in life with the sounds of 1950s/60s rock & roll and pop being predominant.
-She was born in Paris, but spent her early childhood in the Canary Islands returning to Paris to attend primary school.
-She released her first pop record at the age of 16 in France before moving to England to start her music career proper settling first in Brighton, absorbing the electronic dance music culture and starting up Latin-infused pop duo Espiritu with Chris Taplin (of Frazier Chorus), before moving to London.
+Contenay-Quinones is the daughter of Carmen Quinones, a painter from Lima, Peru.
+She was influenced by a wide variety of music early in life with the sounds of 1950s/60s rock & roll and pop being predominant.
+She was born in Paris, but spent her early childhood in the Canary Islands, returning to Paris to attend primary school.
+She released her first pop record at the age of 16 in France before moving to England to start her music career proper, settling first in Brighton, absorbing the electronic dance music culture and starting up Latin-infused pop duo Espiritu with Chris Taplin (of Frazier Chorus), before moving to London.